Miouyouyou/Graphical-Assembler-Presentation/README.md

-# Graphical Assembler
+# Myy Graphical Assembler

-I'll like to call it a "Visual" assembler, but that would generate confusion.
+> I'll like to call it a "Visual" assembler, but that would generate confusion.

 ## Main goals